If you’ve done any kind of research about bottle-feeding your baby, you’ve probably seen the term pace feeding before.

 This is really helpful for newborns that are having trouble latching correctly because it helps to strengthen the muscles and get them used to the process of nursing.

 What about you?
 Have you tried paced bottle feeding?
 How has it helped you?
-Leave me a comment below.
+Leave me a comment below or join the conversation in our Facebook group.

 Until next time!